preetikaanjana/diva/client/README.md

-# Devi - React Social Platform
+# Diva - React Social Platform

 A complete React application with authentication, profile management, and social features built with modern web technologies.